-Other system deficiencies found while evaluating the existing water system include vulnerabilities and inefficiencies.
+Other system deficiencies found while evaluating the existing water system are classified as vulnerabilities or inefficiencies.

-One of the vulnerabilities discovered in Wilsonville's system was single line (e.g. non-looped) connections to large parts of the system.
+A common vulnerability discovered in Wilsonville's system was single line (e.g. non-looped) connections to large parts of the system.
 In the event that the single line were to rupture, the entire downstream area would be without water.
-Examples of these areas include the single line supplying Zone C north of Elligsen, and the Canyon Creek, Ash Meadow, and Sundial apartments.
+Examples of these areas include the single line supplying Zone C north of Elligsen, the Charbonneau District, and the Canyon Creek, Ash Meadow, and Sundial apartments.
 Each of these locations was reviewed with City staff, and necessary local improvements were developed to address these vulnerabilities.

 Other vulnerabilities found in the system were hydrant coverage shortages.
-For planning purposes, the City elected to set a maximum service area radius of 300 feet from the hydrant consistent with the Tualatin Valley Fire and Rescue (TVF&R) maximum spacing of 600 feet.
+For planning purposes, the City has set a maximum service area radius of 300 feet from the hydrant consistent with the Tualatin Valley Fire and Rescue (TVF&R) maximum spacing of 600 feet.
 The more populated sections of the water system were evaluated for coverage, and several gaps were identified (see Chart 3.3).
 New hydrants, and in some cases new or upsized pipelines, are recommended to provide more coverage in the evaluated areas.
 An additional 20 hydrants are recommended to provide coverage to structures or areas further than 400 feet from an existing hydrant.
 Another 15 hydrants are recommended to service areas further than 300 feet from an existing hydrant.